dylan-conlin/startup/README.md

 configure the following variables in your `.bash_profile` or `.zprofile`:

     # configure the paths below to match the location of each app.
-Make
     # set each path starting from your ~/ directory

     export SHORTSTACK_PATH="~/sites/shortstack"